 You can save with most airlines by traveling in the middle of the week—Tuesday, Wednesday or Thursday.
 However, be flexible on your travel time.
 Airline portals display monthly calendars showing the dates which have the lowest fares for any given itinerary.
 If you don’t mind spending more time in the air, choose a flight with a couple of layovers.
 You can get up to 40% discount with such options.

 (Artwork credit: Sketch Away)

 All those hard-earned savings is all for naught if you don’t spend it wisely.
 For convenience, you would most probably want to avail of a tour package.
+For example, Bookmundi has some great Costa Rica tours you can choose from.
 Look for package deals that include a mix of airfare and accommodation.
 If you’re doing a lot of land travel, an affordable rental car might get you to places without the usual trouble of commuting.
 Most travel agencies can help you make itineraries that are tailor-made according to your budget, schedule, and preference.